Cyphrme/CozeX/rejected_or_deprecated/alg_first.md

+# ❌ Rejected
-# ⚠️ This document is deprecated ⚠️
+⚠️ This document is deprecated
 Changes made to Canon/Normal make the following irrelevant  Canon no longer has to be in Unicode order.